 Jon Waterlow received his PhD in History at Oxford and went on to be a British Academy Postdoctoral Fellow there.
-His book manuscript is tentatively titled “It’s Only A Joke, Comrade!
-Humor, Trust, And Everyday Life Under Stalin, 1929-1941.”
+He is the author of It’s Only A Joke, Comrade!
+Humor, Trust, And Everyday Life Under Stalin, 1929-1941.
 He’s the co-editor of the forthcoming War Crimes Trials & Investigations: A Multi-Disciplinary Introduction to be published by Palgrave in a couple of months.
 Jon is also host of the podcast Voices in the Dark which features conversations and interviews about real life psychology, philosophy, psychedelics, spirituality, social dynamics and much more.

 Man . . . or Astro-man?, “Philip K. Dick in the Pet Section of a Wal-Mart,” Project Infinity, 1995.

 Russia outer face is one of a reemerging, “assertive” power while its inner core is rotting.
 That’s what demographer Murray Feshbach argues in his latest comment, “Behind the Bluster, Russia is Collapsing,” in the Washington Post.